StormGeo/sg-nena-api-docs/README.md

 ## Power Query

-In the Nena Power Query folder, you will find the three Power Query functions to import into Excel.
-Please see the [API documentation](https://docs.nena.no/api/) on how to setup [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query).
+Please see the [API documentation](https://docs.nena.no/api/) on how to setup [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) in Excel and PowerBI.

 ## Jupyter Notebook tutorial and python module.